-Adaptation of domain agnostic AI algorithms for the simulation of strongly disordered matter.
+Adaptation/development of machine learning and related algorithms for the simulation of strongly disordered matter.

 A. Amorphous conjugated polymers